Skip to main content

 Dietary and lifestyle changes

-Increasing your physical activity is another way to stimulate your digestive system.
+• Stay active.
+Staying physically active stimulates your digestion and keeps your bowels active.
 Exercise can also have the added benefit of improving pain — leading to less tramadol use.

 Laxatives

 Laxatives are often one of the first treatments for constipation due to opioids like tramadol.
-But there is increasing evidence that they’re not very effective in treating this type of constipation.
+But there’s increasing evidence that they don’t work that well to treat this type of constipation.

-Over-the-counter laxatives are more likely to help if you had a history of constipation before taking opioids.
-Laxatives may also be more effective when taken together.
+Over-the-counter (OTC) laxatives are more likely to help if you had a history of constipation before taking opioids.
+Laxatives may also work better if you take them together.
 A common combination is to use a stool softener, like docusate, along with a stimulant laxative, like senna.

 Approved opioid-induced constipation (OIC) treatments